 If you’ve followed my posts or attended any of my MMSMOA presentations, webinars or user group sessions, you’ll know I always say, over and over again, how important color choice is when it comes to designing MECM reports and dashboards.
 Mastering this art will ultimately help you create better dashboards and reports!

-Section 1 – How to Duplicate a Color Palette
+How to Duplicate a Color Palette

 If you’re lucky enough, you might come across a color palette that you like, so you won’t need to create one from scratch.
 If that’s the case, then this tip will help you figure out the hex color codes used in the color scheme you like.

 Above are the results from the uploaded file.
 From this list, I can quickly tell that #ffff00 is the primary yellow color and that #f00000 is the primary red color.
 I can also see the color codes for white, black and grey.
 The next step is to use these colors in my report.
-I’m not going to show you how I updated my report’s color code, so for more details please see this blog post, Color Palette Codes in SSRS Defined and Explained.
+I’m not going to show you how I updated my report’s color code.
+So for more details please see this blog post, Color Palette Codes in SSRS Defined and Explained.

 This is the end result.
 In the above screenshot, you can see that yellow is the background, red is the color of the headers, grey is the accent color, and the text is in black and white.
 I think the color scheme looks very similar to the Hot Dog color palette.
 Don’t you?

-Section 2 – How to Create a Color Palette
+How to Create a Color Palette

-Let’s say you want to create a color palette that’s designed around your company’s logo.
+Create a color palette that’s designed around your company’s logo.

 Thankfully, there are a number of websites that can help you out.
 Adobe Color happens to be one of the sites that I use and I’ll show you how it works.